go-i2p/go-pkginstall/README.md

 # go-pkginstall

+WARNING: EXPERIMENTAL.
+I knocked this together based on my abuse of checkinstall and my experience with jpackage.
+It's very new, it's not been used in the real world very much.
+Be very careful using it.
+There's a good chance that some of this is a moving target too.
+All that said, so far it does what it says on the package.
+Pay attention and file issues if you have them.

 go-pkginstall is a command-line utility written in Go that serves as a slightly more secure replacement for Checkinstall, enabling developers to create Debian packages from source without requiring system-wide installation.
 This tool enhances security by redirecting operations targeting sensitive system directories to safer alternatives and implementing strict validation mechanisms.
+These should **mostly** account for the shortcomings of checkinstall **that I understand and know about**.

 I intend to use it to produce easy-to-install `.deb` packages of freestanding, statically-compiled Go applications.